baewood/Initial-Pre-Work/README.md

 The browser will check for a DNS record to find the IP address that goes with https://www.techtonic.com.
 The ISP's DNS server sends a query to find the IP address of the server hosting the website, if the website is not in the ISP's cache.
 Once found, the ISP will add the IP address in its cache.
 The browser then initiates a connection with the server, and sends a HTTPS request.
 The server will process the request and sends back a response.
 The response is rendered into what we see on the page including HTML, CSS, and JavaScript.

-As a reference, I used previous knowledge along with the following article:
+As a reference, I used previous knowledge along with the following article:<br>
 <a href="https://medium.com/@maneesha.wijesinghe1/what-happens-when-you-type-an-url-in-the-browser-and-press-enter-bb0aa2449c1a"> What happens when you type an URL in the browser and press enter?</a>

 ## From start to finish, how does data reach you to be rendered in the browser?